 Ms. Appolon, a professional accountant, joined the public service more than 20 years ago as accrual accounting and other reforms started to roll out across the government.

-Today, under her leadership, Ms. Appolon heads a strong and dedicated team of 40 people, who work tirelessly and professionally to support the preparation of the Public Accounts.
+As she transitions to planning for her retirement, Ms. Appolon reflects proudly on her work – most recently heading a strong and dedicated team of 40 people, who work tirelessly and professionally to support the preparation of the Public Accounts.

 Reforms introduced after the Gomery inquiry were followed in the mid-2000s by the introduction of the Federal Accountability Act, which made deputy ministers accounting officers.
 Deputy ministers and chief financial officers are required to sign off and attest to the accuracy of the financial information provided to the Receiver General, which feeds into the drafting of the Public Accounts.